Skip to content

 Frequently Asked Questions

 Frequent touch points are a cornerstone of our practice.
 We want to adapt to your communication style and frequency.
 We believe it is best to “meet clients where they are.”
-This means that we’ll communicate with you in person or via video conference, phone, emails, or mail.
+This means that we’ll communicate with you in person or via video conference, phone, emails or mail.
 We have found that quarterly check-ins are useful for most of our clients.
 However, some clients have times in their lives where monthly or even weekly calls are necessary.
-These same clients may need less frequent meetings once they gain control over the decisions that were time sensitive.
-When we meet with you to review your plans, investment performance, and progress towards goals, we will provide high-level reviews, present in-depth analysis, or incorporate educational materials on specific topics.
+These same clients may need less frequent meetings once they gain control over the decisions that are time sensitive.
+When we meet with you to review your plans, investment performance and progress towards goals, we will provide high-level reviews, present in-depth analysis or incorporate educational materials on specific topics.

 Fees for this service are based on the amount of assets held at the custodian in accounts we manage.
 These fees are billed quarterly.